The Safari Zone: A Kangaskhan Collection

 Origin: Japan

 Bromide cards are sold in packs of chewing gum.
-They're quite large and thick, and there's a lot of them.
-Since the back says "Advanced Generation", I assume these are circa Gen 3, but I don't know the precise year.
+They're quite large and printed on thick stock, and there's a lot of them.
+Since the back says "Advanced Generation", I assume these are circa Gen 3, but I don't know for sure.

 Picture